Storm Team 11: The Heat is On

 STORM TEAM 11

-A cold front arrives Saturday afternoon, which means a chance for scattered showers and storms Saturday, while conditions dry out Sunday.
+A cold front arrives mid-week, giving us a good chance of getting wet, thanks to widespread showers and storms.

 Download WJHL Weather App